Davidster/SOEN341Project/README.md

 - Once students are in a team, they can access their team page where they can upload assignments and/or receive meaningful feedback from the teacher's assistant
 - There will be a chat platform, allowing for communication in between students, between teacher's assistant and student, and between teacher's assistant and a team of students.
 - There will be a way to organize meetings among students, or with the teacher's assistant, which takes into account each member's availabilities.
+- There will be a way to track a team's progress and each member's contribution to the project.

 ### (see user stories for greater detail)